KEAM Entrance Examination 2025

 Non-Keralite Category-II (NK II)

-- Candidates who do not come under Keralite or Non-Keralite Category I will be categorised as Non-Keralite Category II.
+- Candidates who do not fall under Keralite or Non-Keralite Category I will be categorized as Non-Keralite Category II.

-- NK II candidates are eligible for admission to Government seats and Management quota seats in Engineering courses in Government Controlled Self financing Colleges.
-However, the NK II candidates will be considered for admission to the Government seats in Government Controlled Self Financing Engineering Colleges only when the Keralite and Non-Keralite I (NK I) candidates are not available for admission.
+- NK II candidates are eligible for admission to Government seats and Management Quota seats in Engineering courses at Government-controlled Self-financing Colleges.
+However, NK II candidates will only be considered for admission to Government seats in Government-controlled Self-financing Engineering Colleges when Keralite and Non-Keralite Category I (NK I) candidates are unavailable.

 Academic Eligibility